How Fast is Mach 3.2? Unveiling the Speed of Supersonic Flight

 Q: Can commercial airliners reach Mach 3.2?

 A: No, current commercial airliners are not designed for supersonic flight.
 The engineering challenges, high fuel consumption, and sonic boom issues associated with supersonic speeds make it impractical and uneconomical for commercial passenger travel at this time.
-However, research and development continue towards potentially making supersonic commercial travel a reality in the future.
+Even so, research and development continue towards potentially making supersonic commercial travel a reality in the future.

 Q: What are the potential applications of Mach 3.2 flight beyond military use?